Resources for Identifying, Developing, and Effectively Using Pre-Work

 Tools for Video and Interactive Module Production

-- Powerpoint (record voice over slides)
+- PowerPoint (record voice-over slides)

-- Camtasia (add animation and some quizzing)
+- Panopto (add polls and quizzing)